 Snakes are not major carriers of disease, but rats certainly are!
 Snakes promote good health and hygiene because they prey upon other animals that are dangerous to humans.
-For gardeners, having a few garter snakes in the garden can be a great source of natural pest control, as they eat the insects and other pests that can damage plants.
+For gardeners, having a few garter snakes in the garden can be a great source of natural pest control, as they eat the insects, birds, sometimes pigeons, and other pest animals that can damage plants.

 Most of us have heard the old saying that snakes are more scared of us than we are of them – and it’s true!
 Snakes are terrified of people and the noises we make.
 If a snake finds itself in the presence of a human, it certainly was not on purpose.
 Ironically, most snake bites occur when a person is attempting to capture or kill a snake that strikes in self-defense.